Hajar1/Force-squash-bitbucket/README.md

     2.Go to: chrome://extensions/

-    3.In the extensions tab, Press on load unpacked extensions
+    3.In the extensions tab, Check Developper mode checkbox

+	4.Press on load unpacked extensions

     4.Browse to the ForceSquash file.